September 27, 2017

 I am reminded here of my grandmother, who insisted on continuing to run the family flower business until she was in her 90’s (long after my grandfather died and when her osteoporosis was so bad that she could barely move).

 Most of her business came at Christmas, and so even though the shop was not making money overall, she managed to get a variety of her female relatives (daughters, granddaughters, sister, nieces, great-nieces) to contribute many hundreds of combined hours of free labor each holiday season to keep things going.

 This did not make any logical sense at all, of course.
 But the consensus among these women seemed to be that we loved my grandmother and that since this was all that she really wanted from us, we would do our best to help her out.
-(The men in the family provided very little help, on the other hand.)

 From what I can see, this sort of feeling also seems to have been the motivator for Little Edie, Lee Radziwill and Jacqueline Onassis (all of whom were – like my family members – raised in devout Roman Catholic homes).